supreme-gg-gg/psc-iv-curves-attention-tcn/README.md

 ## Citation

 You should cite the official code repo.
-This research work is done by Jet Chiang and Memo Ozdincer from University of Toronto, under supervision of Prof. Erik Birgersson from National University of Singapore.
+This research work is done by Jet Chiang and Memo Ozdincer from University of Toronto, under supervision by Prof. Erik Birgersson from National University of Singapore.